All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 If your child has a fever or other COVID-19 symptoms, you can schedule a video visit or in-person visit with your Mercy provider for evaluation and testing based on their recommendation.
 Your child may need a follow-up visit if symptoms persist.
 Viral infections can sometimes progress to infections that need treatment with antibiotics, such as a sinus infection, ear infection or pneumonia.

-Here are some ways others in the household can protect themselves when kids have COVID-19:
+When a child has COVID-19, here are some ways others in the household can protect themselves:

 Many schools and daycare facilities require release-from-quarantine letters from a physician or public health department before kids can return.
 Children who become severely ill from COVID-19 or who have weakened immune systems may need to quarantine differently.
 Contact your child’s Mercy provider for more information.